Tahul/learning-react/notes/props-and-state.md

 setState has to been seen as a chain of enqueued changes to the component state, which will each trigger a render.
 Each change is not applied immediatly.

+Class components used to be necessary to access to the state (and to lifecycle hooks), but isn't necessary anymore since the introductions of hooks.

+You can so write function components having a state using hooks which I will talk about in another note.

 ## Props

 Props are used to pass anything between components.